clojusc/twig/README.md

 ``:off``, ``:error``, ``:warn``, ``:info``, ``:debug``, ``:trace``, and ``:all``.
 You may pass these as keywords, symbols, or strings.

+`:fatal` is also supported; in Clojure this is aliased to `:error`, but in Clojurescipt it is its own level.

-There are, of course, other things you can do besides setting the level:
+There are, of course, other things you can do besides setting the level.
+In Clojure (not Clojurescript), you can do the following:

 ```clj
 (require [clojure.tools.logging :as log])